School Science Lessons

 Others use a 5-5-5 all purpose organic fertilizer mixture with additional sources of potassium.

-5. As soon as the sucker begins to grow, or the shoot from the bit appears above ground level, the first application of fertilizer at the rate of 200 g per plant can be made.
+5. As soon as the sucker begins to grow, or the shoot from the bit appears above ground level, do the first application of fertilizer at the rate of 200 g per plant.

 Subsequent dressings of the same fertilizer at twice the rate are applied every 4 to 6 weeks during the growing season.